 GeneCards Summary for PLCB1 Gene

-PLCB1 (Phospholipase C, Beta 1 (Phosphoinositide-Specific)) is a Protein Coding gene.
+PLCB1 (Phospholipase C Beta 1) is a Protein Coding gene.
 Diseases associated with PLCB1 include epileptic encephalopathy, early infantile, 12 and malignant migrating partial seizures of infancy.
 Among its related pathways are Signaling by GPCR and Metabolism.
 GO annotations related to this gene include calcium ion binding and enzyme binding.
-An important paralog of this gene is PLCH1.
+An important paralog of this gene is PLCB3.

 UniProtKB/Swiss-Prot Summary for PLCB1 Gene